When Kareena Kapoor Goes To Work: 'I Am Constantly Worried About What Taimur Would Be Doing At Home'

 I Don't Let My Personal Life Get Affected Due To Professional Duties

 Kareena Kapoor revealed that she maintains a healthy personal and professional balance and will never let her work affect her family time.
-She stated that no matter what happens in life, its always family first!
+She stated that no matter what happens in life, it's always family first!

 On The Work Front